 In this Sunday’s Gospel Jesus asks a question: “Who do people say that I am?”
 He is directing listeners outward toward other’s opinions.
-Those opinions reflect external social and religious norms about rulers.
+Those opinions reflect external social and religious norms.
 Then Jesus rephrases the question for Peter: “Who do you say that I am?’
 Jesus is directing his friend inward toward conscience which questions such norms.
 Peter responds from conscience and says Jesus is of God, a Mystery of Presence and Power.
 But then, later, Peter reverts back to defending the norms.
-He does this after Jesus speaks the truth that the norms produce dominating rulers who reject and kill people of conscience, like Jesus, “He began to teach them that the Son of Man must suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed.”
+He does this after Jesus speaks the truth that the norms.
+The norms produce dominating rulers who reject and kill people of conscience, like Jesus, “He began to teach them that the Son of Man must suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed.”

 In Christ, we are called to conscience and to relinquish supremacy.
 Since Ms. Davis supports supremacy in marriage, in this case heterosexual supremacy, she cannot be identified as a person of conscience in the Christian / Christ-like tradition.